Psychology Honors Program

 Selection into the Honors Program

 The goals of the Honors Program require a limited class size to facilitate discussion in a seminar-type setting.
 Thus, admission cannot be open, but must involve some kind of selection process.
 The primary basis for selection of students for the program is past academic performance and the personal statement describing interests in psychology and commitment to advanced training (whether it be in psychology or some other area).
 Other factors such as unique background, training, or research involvement will also be considered.
-Pre- or co-requisites for Psych 391, the first course in the four-semester sequence, include either Psych 260: Psychology of learning and Memory or Psych 265: Cognitive Psychology; Psych 200: Statistical Principles; and Psych 302: Psychological Research Techniques.
+Pre- or co-requisites for PSY 391, the first course in the four-semester sequence, include: either PSYC 2270 (PSY 260): Psychology of Learning and Memory or PSYC 2220 (PSY 265): Cognitive Psychology; PSYC 2510 (PSY 200): Statistical Principles; and PSY 302: Psychological Research Techniques.

 In order to ensure that students with unusual records are not eliminated from consideration, our minimum requirements for selection are kept flexible.
 In general, students entering the program will have a GPA of 3.0 or better, and in fact the mean GPA of admitted students in recent years has been 3.4 or above.
 We will, however, consider applications from students with lower GPAs who are interested in the program.
 Students enter the program in the fall, typically having the status of first-semester Junior at that time, and having accumulated nearly 20 credit hours of Psychology courses.